You have no items in your cart. Want to get some nice things?Go shopping

 - Slow food means a chance to enjoy the mindful process of cooking from scratch

 - An opportunity to support local producers and value their craft and heritage

 - A focus on eating seasonally

-- A preference for quality over quantity
+- Slow fashion means a preference for quality over quantity

 - An awareness of the environmental and social impact of fast fashion – opting for the most sustainable fabrics where possible

-- Embracing quality in the craftsmanship of furniture and home decor items
+- Embracing quality in the craftsmanship of furniture and home décor items

 - The recognition that the journey is also an important part of the experience